Silting correspondences and Calabi-Yau dg algebras: Introduction

 Recall that a dg algebra $\Pi$ is {\it $(d+1)$-Calabi-Yau} if there is an isomorphism $\RHom_{\Pi^e}(\Pi,\Pi^e)[d+1]\simeq\Pi$ in $\D(\Pi^e)$.
 For example, the Ginzburg dg algebra $\Ga(Q,W)$ of a quiver with potential $(Q,W)$ is a $3$-Calabi-Yau dg algebra.
 For a $(d+1)$-Calabi-Yau dg algebra $\Pi$, the corresponding \emph{cluster category} (also called as the \emph{cosingularity category}) is defined by

+the Verdier quotient of the perfect derived category by the perfectly valued derived category.
 Under the assumption that $\Pi$ is connective (that is, $H^{>0}\Pi=0$, or equivalently, $\Pi\in\per\Pi$ is silting) and \emph{$H^0$-finite} (that is, $H^0\Pi$ is finite dimensional, or equivalently, $\per\Pi$ is $\Hom$-finite \cite[Proposition 2.4]{Am09}), the category $\C(\Pi)$ is a $d$-Calabi-Yau triangulated category with $d$-cluster tilting object $\Pi$ \cite{Am09,Guo,IYa1}.
 In fact, the quotient functor $\per\Pi\to\C(\Pi)$ gives rise to a map

 Calabi-Yau completion is a general construction of Calabi-Yau dg algebras introduced by Keller \cite{Ke11}.
 For a smooth connective dg $k$-algebra $A$, its $(d+1)$-Calabi-Yau completion $\Pi=\Pi_{d+1}(A)$ is defined as the tensor dg algebra $\rT_A\Theta$ of the cofibrant resolution $\Theta$ of the $(A,A)$-bimodule $\RHom_{A^e}(A,A^e)[d]$, see Section \ref{subsection CY}.
 It is in fact a $(d+1)$-Calabi-Yau dg algebra.
 Moreover, for a smooth proper connecitve dg algebra $A$, the cluster category $\C(\Pi)$ of its $(d+1)$-Calabi-Yau completion is equivalent to the triangulated hull $\C_d(A)$ of the orbit category $\per A/-\lotimes_ADA[-d]$ and we have the commutative diagram